Billie Eilish, Harry Styles and more to perform at BRIT Awards 2020

 Billie Eilish, Harry Styles are more are set to perform at next month’s BRIT Awards, it has been confirmed.

-The annual televised ceremony will return to The O2 Arena in London on Tuesday, February 18, celebrating the past 12 months of British music.
+The annual televised ceremony will return to The O2 Arena in London on Tuesday, February 18, celebrating the best of British music from the past 12 months.

 Taking to Twitter earlier this evening (January 15), organisers of the BRIT Awards announced who will be gracing the stage throughout the big night.